radixdlt/radixdlt-scrypto/radix-engine/docs/bootup.md

 The substates read for configuration load are not accessible to any other packages as it is part of the special Transaction Processor Component of which there is only one.

+## Transaction Processor Invocation

+Once the kernel has been initialized the invocation of a function can be made.
+The system layer then makes a function call to a well-known blueprint in our case the TRANSACTION_PROCESSOR run function.